Financial-Times/origami/components/o-toggle/README.md

 	});
 ```

-Or, you can have the target opened by default
+Toggle can determines whether the target immediately in open state using isOpen.
+Defaults to false.
 ```js
 import Toggle from '@financial-times/o-toggle';
 const toggleEl = document.querySelector('.o-toggle');